anamorph/recettes/en/en-dessert-tarte_aux_pommes_alsacienne_a_ma_facon.md

 * 2 eggs
 * 40g of vergoise
 * 20g crystal sugar
-* 1 teaspoon of vanilla powder or 1 sachet of vanilla sugar
+* 1 teaspoon vanilla powder or 1 bag vanilla sugar
 * 3 tablespoons almond powder
-* 1 teaspoon of cinnamon powder
+* 1 teaspoon cinnamon powder
-* 1 teaspoon of orange blossom water
+* 1 teaspoon orange blossom water

 ## Instructions:
 0. Preheat your oven, 180°C (350°F), rotating heat.
-1. Roll out the puff pastry and place it in a pie pan; prick with a fork and sprinkle the dough with the powdered almonds.
+1. Roll out the puff pastry and place it in a tart pan; prick with a fork and sprinkle the pastry with the ground almonds.
 Book.
-2. Prepare the cream by whipping the eggs and sugar (crystal and vergoise), the eggs should blanch slightly.
+2. Prepare the cream by whipping eggs and sugar (crystal and vergoise), the eggs should blanch slightly.
 3. Add the liquid cream and vanilla sugar and mix well.
-Add the cinnamon and orange blossom water, mix again.
+Add cinnamon and orange blossom water, mix again.
 Book.
-4. Peel the apples, core them and cut them into strips of relatively thin thickness, about 2-3mm so that they are melting.
+4. Peel the apples, remove the seeds and cut them into relatively thin strips, about 2-3 mm so that they are tender.
 5. Line the dough with the apples and cover with the cream.
-6. Bake for 45-50 mins or until golden.
+6. Bake for 45-50 mins or until golden brown.
-7. Remove from the oven and let the pie cool.
+7. Remove from the oven and let the tart cool.
 Serve plain or with a scoop of vanilla ice cream.